dpouzada/Watson_for_MANA/README.md

 Please come back in the [architecture schema](the-architecture) to red annotated arrows and text to visualize that you have control over:

 1)	Whether you want to confirm each time if it is correct for Watson Assistant to be detecting a specific alerting entity.
 Answer N for No if you trust your entities settings on Watson Assistant interface.
 Still, if you are experimenting with them, although confirmation may be tedious at the beginning, it truly allows you to observe which entities are most detected and reflect whether it is relevant to keep them.
-If you want to remove an entity detection from Watson Assistant, simply go on Watson Assistant entity interface as [shown previously]() and make your adjustments directly from there.
+If you want to remove an entity detection from Watson Assistant, simply go on Watson Assistant entity interface as shown previously in the demo video of Watson Assistant, and make your adjustments directly from there.
 2)	Whether you want to confirm each time if a classification by Watson Assistant intents was correct or not.
 This is a crucial supervision that you may want to keep in the early stages and even later on to check that the intents classification is behaving well enough.
-Again coming back to the [architecture schema](), you can see that it is this step that determines whether a sentence is kept as relevant or not.
-It is where the machine learning classification operates, and it is crucial for the accuracy to make sure this classification is working correctly.
+Again coming back to the architecture schema, you can see that it is this step that determines whether a sentence is kept as relevant or not.
+It is where the classification operates, and it is crucial for the accuracy to make sure this classification is performing correctly.
-3)	Following the point 2) is the training of the intents with this same sentence just classified.
+3)	Following the last point is the training of the intents with this same sentence just classified.
 If the classification was correct, then no problem obviously.
 If it was not, training with this wrong sentence will strengthen the future mistakes.
-It is therefore advocated to be supervising point 2) at the beginning, in which case no need to supervise 3)
+It is therefore advocated to be supervising point 2) at the beginning, in which case no need to supervise 3).
-4)	In case you do not want to send the article in last resort to Watson NLC (or that you have issues with your instance), you can keep this supervised.
-A remark here is that even though one sentence at least was classified as relevant for MANA by Watson Assistant, the article is still sent to Watson NLC.
+4)	In case you do not want to send the article in last resort to Watson NLC (or that you have issues with your instance), you can keep this supervised and will be asked at each execution.
+A remark here is that in the current version of the code, even though one sentence at least was classified as relevant for MANA by Watson Assistant, the article is still sent to Watson NLC.
 In fact, it still allows to compare the results.
-As explained previously, Watson NLC classification on the whole text is expected to be more coarse than Watson Assistant sentence by sentence classification.
-This is implicitly why Watson NLC was kept only in last resort, in case Watson Assistant did not keep any sentence.
-But checking what is Watson NLC response even though Watson Assistant has already determined (with expected more reliability) that the article was relevant – as one sentence at least was – is still very interesting to assess the performance of Watson NLC.
+As explained previously, Watson NLC classification on the whole text is still expected to be more coarse than Watson Assistant sentence by sentence classification.
+This is implicitly why Watson NLC was kept for now only in last resort, in case Watson Assistant did not keep any sentence.
+Still, checking what is Watson NLC response even though Watson Assistant has already determined (with expected more reliability) that the article was relevant – as one sentence at least was – is very interesting to assess the performance of Watson NLC.
 As there starts to be more and more agreement between Watson NLC and Watson Assistant, it means the Watson NLC converges towards a good training, and that overall the solution is gaining consistency.
-5)	Store the article in the ad hoc file or not if relevant for MANA
+5)	Store the article in the ad hoc file or not if relevant
-6)	Store the article in the ad hoc file or not if not relevant for MANA Those settings have meaning in that you might want just to experiment on a list of articles without saving them.
-In that case the execution will still tell you what success rate in classification it got.
-But no articles will have been stored.
+6)	Store the article in the ad hoc file or not if NOT relevant

+Those settings have meaning in that you might want just to experiment on a list of articles without saving them.
+In that case the execution will still tell you what success rate in classification it achieved, but no articles will have been stored.
 7)	How many keywords (extracted by NLU) to send for each article.
 This is a very important setting.
 The processing time increases linearly with the number of keywords sent.
-Yet, sending less than 10 keywords would not be accurate enough.
+Yet, sending less than 5 keywords would not be accurate enough.
 An option will be developed soon here to allow the user, in particular in the case when the article is short enough, to send all sentences to Watson Assistant.
 Those might be less than 10, therefore make it faster than sending the 10 first keywords.
 Tests will be run for this option.
-Then the execution proceeds accordingly to [architecture schema]().
+Then the execution proceeds accordingly to architecture schema seen previously.
 Every important operation done is displayed on the terminal so that one can follow even though leaving most steps unsupervised.

 ### The end of the execution
 Once all articles have been processed, several important informations are displayed: